Grants and Bursaries

 The Adams Bursary (£1,000): Final Year Oxford Bursary holders studying at St Hilda’s and St John’s who are in financial need.
 Oxford Bursary holders are contacted directly by Student Finance.
 Finalists from St Hilda's who are not awarded the Adams Bursary will be automatically considered for College-held bursaries.

 Book Grant: This grant is to assist first year students (first year undergraduates, and graduate students in the first year of a postgraduate taught course) with purchase of course books up to a maximum value of £60.
 Eligible students may apply only once during their first year and the application may be made in any term of their first year.
-The Book Grant Application Form is available on the WebLearn.
+The Book Grant Application Form is available on WebLearn.

 Music Grants: Music students may claim grants of up to £220 per term (excluding travel) for music tuition lessons.
 A grant form does not need to be completed.
 For reimbursement, receipts should be sent to the Accounts Office and must be received during the academic year in which the expenses were incurred.
 Reimbursement will be made to the student, and the College will not make payments directly to Music tutors on behalf of the student.

 Language Courses: offered through the Oxford University Language Centre.
-The College will pay £50 per student per year for a language course at the Oxford University Language Centre.
+The College will pay £50 per student per year for a "fast track" language course at the Oxford University Language Centre.
 Students are required to provide a rationale related to their academic work.
 Application forms are available from the Oxford University Language Centre.

 Subject Specific Grants for Undergraduates: